LinkUVerse/rtd-ts-sdk/packages/typescript/README.md

 # Run `build` for the TypeScript SDK if you're in the `sdk/typescript` project
 $ pnpm run build

-# Run `sdk build` for the TypeScript SDK if you're in the root of `sui` repo
+# Run `sdk build` for the TypeScript SDK if you're in the root of `rtd` repo
 $ pnpm sdk build
 ```

-> All `pnpm` commands below are intended to be run in the root of the Sui repo.
+> All `pnpm` commands below are intended to be run in the root of the Rtd repo.

 ## Type Doc